Exterior Repair

 Common repair areas

-• Siding near decks, concrete, soil, or roof splash zones.
+• Siding near decks, concrete, soil, hose bibs, or roof splash zones.

-• Areas with failed caulking or missing flashing.
+• Wall sections with failed caulking, open joints, or missing flashing.